A sub-Riemannian model of the motor cortex with Wasserstein distance: The geometry of the motor cortex

 \subsubsection{Pseudo-distances induced by restriction of subspaces}

 In \cite{mazzetti2024sub}, the authors introduced a pseudo-distance on the space, reducing to a subspace independent of the variables $x, y$.
-Precisely, they introduced a sub-manifold $\mathcal{M}_1$ of the feature space, defined as There is a natural differential relation between the variables of the space, expressed by the-form For this reason, we choose the generators of the kernel of $\omega$ as a basis of the horizontal tangent plane at every point:
+Precisely, they introduced a sub-manifold $\mathcal{M}_1$ of the feature space, defined as There is a natural differential relation between the variables of the space, expressed by the-form A flat Euclidean metric on $(x,y,\theta,v,a,t)$ treats all variables as independent, encoding no coupling between $\theta$ and $(x, y)$-motion or between $v$ and $a$.
+In a Riemannian setting, all tangent directions are equally accessible.
+On the other side the variables $x,y,\theta$ from one side, $t, v, a$ from the other are related by differential constraints.
+In case of the variables $t,v,a$ the non-holonomic constraint $\omega = a\,dt - dv = 0$ defines the acceleration in terms of the velocity.
+This constraint reduces the dimension of the admissible tangent space, and defines a horizontal distribution $\Delta$ as the kernel of $\omega$.
+In this way the Sub-Riemannian tangent space is naturally introduced.

+For this reason, we choose the generators of the kernel of $\omega$ as a basis of the horizontal tangent plane at every point:

 We will also call

 The Hörmander condition is satisfied, since the Lie brackets of these vector fields generate the entire tangent space at every point.
 Hence the CC-distance can be estimated in terms of the ball box distance.
 Specifically, if we fix the coefficients $c_1, ... , c_4$, we can define the norm of a vector $e = \sum_{i=1}^4 e_i \hat X_i$ as follows